WatchItDev/watchit-app/FAQ.md

 ### What happens when I access the app?

-You will replicate and maintain a copy of the metadata, not the actual database, once somebody else connects to the network they are going to get a copy of the metadata from the nearest node.
+You will replicate and maintain a copy of the metadata, not the files or assets, once somebody else connects to the network they are going to get a copy of the metadata from the nearest node.

 ### What happens when I sign out?